monikastrah/431-2020/classes/class16/README.md

 - **Lindsay Petrenchik (and her dog), Joe Powell, Katrina Prantzalos, Dipak Upadhyaya, Long Vu** and **Sam Waddell** (37-39 and 51-53 from the Introductory Student Videos in our Shared Google Drive)

-## Advice in Developing a Research Question
+## Advice on Developing a Research Question

 ![](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class16/images/rq.png)